A Light-Hearted History

 Starting in 2000, Alcatel started reducing staff due to the technology implosion.
 In April 2002 I was starting to feel safe again since there were only about 15% of us (from DSC) left and it seemed pretty inconceivable that Alcatel would completely waste the $4 billion that it spent on DSC.
 However apparently I was wrong since I was laid off anyway.
 The project that I was working on has now been relocated to India.

 In August, 1998, DSC Communications was purchased by Alcatel, a huge European company with 130,000 employees.
 Several months after the purchase, the project I was working on was re-directed from developing a new POSIX-based object-oriented platform to one based on Alcatel's established S12 product.
-This is a bit dissapointing as all of the cool projects I have worked on in the past four years have either been cancled (no longer a market for this product, yada, yada ...) or re-directed.
+This is a bit disappointing as all of the cool projects I have worked on in the past four years have either been canceled (no longer a market for this product, yada, yada ...) or re-directed.
 Thankfully, the pay appears to be the same whether a product is delivered or not.

 In January, 1995 I left Interphase and joined DSC Communications Corporation.
 DSC mostly builds telephone switch gear.
-They are best known as being responsible for several major telephone blackouts (see BYTE article) in the MCI telephone system.
+They are best known as being responsible for several major telephone blackouts (see article) in the MCI telephone system.
 This was apparently due to a bad binary patch which caused an error to cascade through many switches.
 Luckily, the memory of this disaster had rapidly faded in collective memories and DSC was making money hand-over-fist.
 So I joined them in the quest for the almighty buck.

 Similar to my position at Interphase I worked as a software tools guy but with much reduced responsibilities.
 Lucky for me, shortly after I started, the project I was working on was canceled and I found a position elsewhere in the company.
 Now I am working as a normal developer again, figuring out how to meld a network of "open" systems into a telephone switch that must stay up 24 hours a day, 365 days a year.
 Fat chance, huh?

-In October, 1992 I accepted a job at Interphase, a leading designer of high end interfaces (Ethernet, Token Ring, FDDI, SCSI, ATM, & soon Fibre Channel) for UNIX servers, super computers, and workstations.
+In October, 1992 I accepted a job at Interphase, a leading designer of high end interfaces (Ethernet, Token Ring, FDDI, SCSI, ATM, & Fibre Channel) for UNIX servers, super computers, and workstations.
 My position was "Software Tools Specialist".
 This is great because part of my responsibilities were involved with porting and testing the latest public domain development tools.
 No one said that work couldn't be fun too!
 While at Interphase, I got a lot of system administration experience including Internet firewalls and setting up Interphase's first WWW server (http://www.iphase.com/).

 From 9/86 to 9/91; I worked for Alamo Techology, Inc. (still at 301 S Frio St. #400, San Antonio, TX) a minority owned small-business, defense contractor where I designed test systems for missiles and jet engines.
 This was all very interesting work but I can't talk much about it here (I don't like bright lights in cold basements).
 As an employee of ATI I did lots of electronic hardware design in both the digital and instrumentation areas.
 I also did a fair amount of C programming for embedded system targets.
 Before I left, I headed a small development group of 5 engineers.